Convergence, stability and robustness of multidimensional opinion dynamics in continuous time: The model, equilibria and their stability

 In this section we present two main results: Theorem \ref{necessary} provides a necessary condition for robustness while Theorem \ref{sufficient} provides a sufficient condition.

 \begin{subsection}{Dynamics with zero agent} Here we focus on some general results on the dynamics that ensues when a zero agent is introduced into a system which is in equilibrium with $k$ clusters.
 Let us denote the distinct equilibrium clusters by $x^*_i \in \real^d$ with $i=1,\dots,k$ and their weights by $w_i$.
 Suppose the zero agent is introduced at initial opinion $x_0^* \in \real^d$ with weight $\delta \geq 0$ which is ``small''.
 We shall refer to $x^* = (x_1^*,\dots,x_k^*)$ as the {\em equilibrium} or {\em equilibrium clusters} and $x_0^*$ as the {\em initial zero opinion}.
+We shall also assume that $|x^*_i-x^*_j| > 1$ for all $i,j \in \{1,\dots,k\}$ with $i \neq j$.

 {\bf Zero agent with zero weight:} It is instructive to first focus on the case $\delta=0$ and later consider small positive perturbations to $\delta$.
 When $\delta=0$, the resulting dynamical system is effectively $d$ dimensional as only the opinion of the zero agent will change in time while other agents' opinions are frozen at $x_i^*$.
 In other words, the dynamics in the $\real^{(k+1)d}$ is restricted to a $d$ dimensional affine subspace corresponding to $x_i = x_i^*$ for $i=1,\dots,k$.
-The resulting $d$ dimensional dynamics for the opinion $x_0(t)$ of the zero agent will follow a switching system that switches between linear vector fields:
+The resulting $d$ dimensional dynamics for the opinion $x_0(t)$ of the zero agent will follow a system that switches between linear vector fields:

 There will be $k$ codimension $1$ switching surfaces ($d-1$ dimensional spheres in $\real^d$) given by $|x_i^* - x_0|^2 = 1$ for $i=1,\dots,k$.
 These spheres divide $\real^d$ into open sets $O_S$ which correspond to all possible subsets $S$ of $\{1,\dots,k\}$.
 More precisely, for each subset $S \subset \{1,\dots,k\}$ define the open set $O_S$ by